Nearly 20 percent of the U.S. population is fully vaccinated. Many countries may not hit that target this year.

 Covax has delivered 38 million doses, providing potentially lifesaving shots to places and people that might otherwise go without.
 Yet divided between 100 economies, those doses amount to only a thin layer of protection.

 “It’s been heartening to see a small number of doses reaching countries around the world,” said Suerie Moon, co-director of the Global Health Center at the Graduate Institute of International and Development Studies in Geneva.
-“But the big picture is more troubling than reassuring, because we have a lot of things are not going well.”
+“But the big picture is more troubling than reassuring because we have a lot of things are not going well.”

-While the U.S. administers millions of inoculations a day, some countries are still waiting for their first shots to arrive, or have just started vaccinating.
+While the United States administers millions of inoculations a day, some countries are still waiting for their first shots to arrive, or have just started vaccinating.
 A recent WHO estimate suggested that just 2 percent of the 690 million doses administered to date globally went to Africa.

-A chorus of experts and officials have argued — for months — that rich countries have not only a moral obligation to close the gap, but an interest in doing so.
+A chorus of experts and officials have argued — for months — that rich countries have not only a moral obligation to close the gap but an interest in doing so.
 With a fraction of the world’s population vaccinated, they argue, the global economy won’t recover and the virus will mutate and spread.

 Treasury Secretary Janet Yellen on Monday called for speeding up distribution to poorer nations, warning that the pandemic may force 150 million people into poverty, hurting growth.